-ENGAGE in ongoing review and management of your investments, and access your account online using Retirement Manager when necessary to request a loan, or hardship or Age-Based in-service withdrawal.
+ENGAGE in ongoing review and management of your investments, and access your account online using aacps.aigrs.com.
+Go to Retirement Manager to print a certificate for a loan, or hardship or Age-Based in-service withdrawal.

 You will use Retirement Manager, a convenient on-line tool, to initiate a "Certificate" for a loan, financial hardship withdrawal, age 59 1/2 (Age-Based) withdrawal or In-Service Exchange (to transfer funds from one AACPS vendor to another AACPS vendor) based on guidelines, below.
 Certain restrictions apply.